bgarcevic/bgarcevic/README.md

 - 👋 Hi, I’m @bgarcevic
 - 👀 I’m interested in business intelligence
-- 🌱 I’m currently learning python and azure
+- 🌱 I’m currently learning DBT and Snowflake
 - 📫 How to reach me https://www.linkedin.com/in/boris-garcevic/

 <!---